stammath/1/photography/shri-ram-hanuman.md

 {% include gallery-layout.html gallery=site.data.galleries.shri-ram-hanuman %}

-Disclaimer: I don't own the copyright of the images.
+<sub>\* Disclaimer: I don't own the copyright of the images.
 I found these images on "Google Images".
-Copyright lies with the respective owners.
+Copyright lies with the respective owners.</sub>